German police make arrest after suspected hostage situation | DW | 21.09.2021

 The police said it was not clear if the man was armed.
 His two apparent hostages were reportedly bus drivers.

-A police spokesman said the vehicle was eventually seized at around 9.30 p.m. local time (1930 GMT), and an arrest was made.
+A police spokesperson said the vehicle was eventually seized at around 9.30 p.m. local time (1930 GMT).

+The spokesperson added that officers used equipment to disorient and temporarily blind the suspect in order to subdue him.

 "The perpetrator was arrested," local police said on Twitter.
 "A weapon has not been found so far.
 The bus is still being searched.
 Forensics are being carried out on site."